Berwick Bridge 400

 Photograph: Pictorial Photography

 Sketching in Stone Exhibition at Foldyard Gallery, Berwick-upon-Tweed.
+Each painting was made by a member of the local community, in honour of one of the original bridge workers from 1624.
 Photograph: Pictorial Photography

 Photograph: Pictorial Photography